+On June 28, 2019, the Authority entered into an agreement to lease property located at 200 Mount Vernon Street in Dorchester, Massachusetts to Bayside Property Owner, LLC ("Bayside"), a Delaware limited liability company.
 The developer plans to build a mixed-use urban innovation campus at the site.
 Bayside deposited \$7.0 million into an escrow account on July 2, 2019.
+In June 2020, Bayside deposited an additional \$1.0 million into an escrow account in order to extend the agreement.
 These funds will be applied to the initial fixed rent payment at closing.
 Under the terms of the agreement, the developer, subject to certain contingencies, may enter into a 99-year ground lease for an upfront payment of up to \$235 million, with a minimum lease price of \$192 million.
 The agreement provides a 60-day inspection period during which the developer could terminate the agreement for any reason.
+The developer can extend the term of the agreement up to four consecutive periods of six months each.
 Additionally, the Authority has the ability to terminate the agreement at any time via its default provision.

-The Authority has outstanding purchase commitments with contractors for the construction of certain facilities as of June 30, 2019 and 2018 of \$197.2 million and \$116.6 million respectively.
+The Authority has outstanding purchase commitments with contractors for the construction of certain facilities as of June 30, 2020 and 2019 of \$100.0 million and \$197.2 million respectively.

-As of June 30, 2019 and 2018, the Authority had a working capital deficiency of \$294.2 million and \$416.9 million, respectively.
-However, as stated in the various contracts between the Authority and the University, the University is required to provide necessary funding to the Authority to meet its obligations through June 30, 2019 and beyond.
+As of June 30, 2020 and 2019, the Authority had a working capital deficiency of \$153.2 million and \$294.2 million, respectively.
+However, as stated in the various contracts between the Authority and the University, the University is required to provide necessary funding to the Authority to meet its obligations.